Question from Ronnie: I have a question about Safari on my iPhone.

 Is there any way I can view that stored password in Safari so I can use it to log into the account on my laptop?
 Any help you can provide will be greatly appreciated.

-Rick’s answer: You’re in luck, Reggie.
-Apple has made it very easy to view stored passwords in Safari on iOS devices.
+Rick’s answer: You’re in luck, Ronnie.
+Apple has made it very easy to view stored passwords on iOS devices.
 Just follow the steps below and you’ll have your password in hand in no time:

 That’s all there is to it.
 The login name and password for the account in question should now be displayed on the screen.

-Update from Reggie: Thanks Rick.
+Update from Ronnie: Thanks, Rick.
 That worked great and now I’m able to use that account on the laptop.
 I really appreciate your help.

-Bonus tip #1: While using stored passwords on your iPhone is relatively safe (as long you have Touch ID enabled), allowing your web browser to store your passwords on a laptop or desktop computer is a very bad idea.
+Bonus tip: While using stored passwords on your iPhone is relatively safe (as long you have the device’s security locked down tight), allowing your device to store your passwords is a very bad idea.
 This post explains why.